jamesbychance/fastAI/my_notes/04_mnist/L4_questions.md

 > The 'stochastic' part is crucial - it means we use random samples rather than the whole dataset for each step.
 This makes training faster and introduces helpful randomness that can avoid getting stuck in local minima.
 >
 > The goal is to iteratively follow the gradient downhill until we reach a minimum where the derivative approaches zero, which represents the optimal model parameters that minimize the loss function.
+>
+> SGD optimises neural network digit recognition by iteratively adjusting weights based on prediction errors.
+For each batch of images, SGD:
+> - Calculates how wrong our predictions are (loss)
+> - Determines how each pixel weight should change to reduce errors (gradients)
+> - Updates all weights slightly in their optimal directions
+>
+> This process gradually sculpts the weights to highlight important pixel patterns - giving more weight to distinctive features like the top line of a "7" or curves of a "3".
+Through thousands of small adjustments, SGD finds the optimal weight configuration that best distinguishes between digits.
+>
+> From a 28x28 pixel image, it's learning a complex decision boundary in 784-dimensional space that separates different digits.

 ### 13. **Why does SGD use mini-batches?**
    - Answer